asminer/smart/src/Formlsms/README.txt

      fsm_mdd    Low-level finite state machines, using Meddly.
 Will be obsolete soon!

-TBD: Kill or severly shrink fsm_llm, mc_llm
+TBD: Kill or severly shrink mc_llm

 New reachability set stuff and process stuff: